Skip to main content

 find_markers

-Identify differentially expressed genes between cell groups in spatial transcriptomics data.
-Specify grouping variable and optional comparison groups to find markers.
+Identify differentially expressed genes between cell groups or clusters in spatial transcriptomics data.
+Specify grouping column and statistical method to get top marker genes per group.

 Instructions